lhxcs/note/docs/system/co/cs61c/risc-v_convention.md

 - All `s` registers will have the same value exiting the function that they did entering.
 - The function will return to the value stored in `ra`, assuming no abnormal execution.

-**To achieve this we add a section before our function called the prologue and a section afer called the epilogue**:
+**To achieve this we add a section before our function called the prologue and a section after called the epilogue**:

 ```
 def prologue():